-- > funds or intangible property (patents, copyrights, etc.) situated, deposited, or held outside Canada - tangible property situated outside Canada - > a share of the capital stock of a non-resident corporation - a share of a corporation resident in Canada but held outside Canada - an interest in a non-resident trust that was acquired for consideration - an interest in a partnership that holds a specified foreign property unless that partnership is required to file Form T1135 - > a property that is convertible into, exchangeable for, or confers a right to acquire a property that is specified foreign property - > a debt owed by a non-resident, including government or corporate bonds, debentures, mortgages, and notes receivable - > an interest in a foreign insurance policy - > precious metals, gold certificates, and futures contracts held outside Canada.
+- Funds, including intangible property (patents, copyrights, etc.) situated, deposited, or held outside Canada - foreign property that does not produce income such as land - tangible property situated outside Canada - a share of the capital stock of a non-resident corporation - a share of a corporation resident in Canada but held outside Canada - an interest in a non-resident trust that was acquired for consideration - an interest in a partnership that holds a specified foreign property unless that partnership is required to file Form T1135 - a property that is convertible into, exchangeable for, or confers a right to acquire a property that is specified foreign property - a debt owed by a non-resident, including government or corporate bonds, debentures, mortgages, and notes receivable - an interest in a foreign insurance policy - precious metals, gold certificates, and futures contracts held outside Canada.

-Please note: a building for personal use is not covered by the Form T1135.
+Please note: a building for personal use is not covered by the Form T1135 or listed personal property (such as works of art).